freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/spring-hinge-magnet-implementation-plan.md

 The coupled magnet exposes current-dependent holding capacity, hold stiffness/compliance, and relative damping separately from the influence radius.
 Derive sensible defaults from existing magnet strength, but changing influence range must not silently change attachment rigidity.
 Keep coil mapping, rise/fall time, capture region, and Ball Held switch familiar.
 Version one rejects owned Playfield/Cylindrical modes; the current cylindrical field is upright and does not become an arbitrarily rotating surface by parenting it.

-Initial testing uses a dedicated Play Mode fixture/demo scene with shot markers, weak/medium/strong launch controls, magnet off/on, timed release, reset, and diagnostic traces.
-It runs through the real Player/PhysicsEngine and keeps hardware output disabled in the fixture.
-An isolated editor preview context does not exist today and is deferred; scene gizmos and the test scene provide the first authoring workflow.
+Initial testing uses automated Play Mode fixtures that run through the real Player and PhysicsEngine with hardware output disabled.
+Scene gizmos provide the authoring preview; table-specific interactive testing uses the table's normal ball launch and game controls.

 ## 5. State and collider integration